demaceo/binary/README.md

 **To-Do's**

-To-Dos are populated with any of the To-Do that has been added by a user.
+To-Dos are populated with any To-Do that has been added by a user.
 Local storage is used to persist To-Dos on page reload.
-Each To-Do is color coordinated based on its level of priority.
+Each To-Do is color coordinated based on its chosen level of priority.

 ![add_todo](https://media.giphy.com/media/pyZMu2CTeMiPM3WFiW/giphy.gif)